 Reitman’s also asserted the employee’s lack of transparency as another reason for his dismissal.
 “Many facts you communicated to us were misleading and in some cases they were false,” said the missive.
 “This is unacceptable and led to a complete and definite breach of the trust which must exist between the company and you as an ernployee (sic).”

 The employee challenged the decision under s.
 124 of the Quebec Act respecting labour standards.

-In the meantime,7 on October 2015, the sex offender’s appeal was dismissed and he was incarcerated.
+In the meantime, in October 2015, the sex offender’s appeal was dismissed and he was incarcerated.
 Reitman’s sent the supervisor another letter reaffirming his dismissal, citing other grounds.
 “You have not been available to perform your duties and responsibilities as an employee of our Company since and because of your incarceration…and will not be able to do so for numerous months to come.”